Ronald Jensen: Life and career

 University of Bonn, the University of Oslo, the University of Freiburg, the University of Oxford, and the Humboldt-Universität zu Berlin, from which he retired in 2001.
-He now resides in Berlin.

-Jensen was honored by the Association for Symbolic Logic as the first Gödel Lecturer in 1990.
-In 2015, the European Set Theory Society awarded him and John R. Steel the Hausdorff Medal for their paper "K without the measurable".
+He was honored by the Association for Symbolic Logic as the first Gödel Lecturer in 1990.
+In 2015, the European Set Theory Society awarded him and John R. Steel the Hausdorff Medal for their paper K without the measurable.

+Jensen died on September 16, 2025, at the age of 89.

 Results

 Jensen's better-known results include the: